 Reed Academy’s academic program is based on each child’s Individual Educational Plan while also following the Massachusetts Curriculum Frameworks and the Common Core.
 With class sizes of 4/5 students to one certified special education teacher, the behavioral and educational needs of each student are always met with care and compassion.
 Our small, home-like program, allows for the strengthening of adaptive daily living skill development to be constant areas of focus.

-Although students at Reed maintain their own doctors, Reed Academy has a registered nurse on staff as well as a consulting psychiatrist to ensure that the medical portion of each child’s treatment plan is followed and monitored closely.
+Although students at Reed maintain their own doctors, Reed Academy has a registered nurse on staff as well as a consulting school physician to ensure that the medical portion of each child’s treatment plan is followed and monitored closely.
 No medication is dispensed without written authorization from the parent and their physician.
 In an emergency, children are taken to Metro West Medical Center – Framingham Campus.

 Parental involvement is a essential part of out program.
 Regular weekly meetings between parents and their Family Support Professional provide opportunities to discuss problems, develop insights into the child’s behavior, and share behavioral management techniques.
 When deemed necessary, additional family members may be invited to participate in these sessions.
 Various family oriented groups and activities are also scheduled throughout the year.